 • If there are high value items on your stand, take them away each evening if at all possible.

-• If you employ a guard, please ensure you inform the organiser’s office.
+• If you employ a guard, please ensure you inform the event organiser’s office.

 • Avoid leaving your stand each evening before visitors are clear of the show.